MayMeow/cakephp-fileupload/README.md

 # 🆙 FileUpload plugin for CakePHP

+> [!NOTE]
-:warning: This is readme for version 2.x.
+> This is readme for version 2.x.
 For 1.x go to [v1.1.2](https://github.com/MayMeow/cakephp-fileupload/tree/v1.1.2) release.

+> [!CAUTION]
-### :stop_sign: Breaking changes (read before use)
+> :stop_sign: Breaking changes (read before use)
+>

-Version 2.x is not compatibile with cakephp lower than 5.x and it is not backward compatibile with previous releases of this plugins.
+> Version 2.x is not compatibile with cakephp lower than 5.x and it is not backward compatibile with previous releases of this plugins.
+>

-- S3 storage support was removed (will be added in future relases)
+> - S3 storage support was removed (will be added in future relases)
-- Bunny CND storage support was added
+> - Bunny CND storage support was added
-- All components and Managers was rewritten.
+> - All components and Managers was rewritten.
+>

-And supported actions are upload and download.
+> And supported actions are upload and download.

 ## Installation